bigsmoke/pg_html5_email_address/README.md

 ## `pg_html5_email_address` raison d'etre

 The author of `pg_html5_email_address`—Rowan—deemed it useful to split off this tiny extension from the PostgreSQL backend of the [FlashMQ SaaS MQTT hosting service](https://www.flashmq.com/).
-Even though the objects in this extension almost seem too insignificant to justify an extension, Rowan couldn't think of any other extension to put this in.
-And there really is no lower limit to how small PostgreSQL extensions may be.
+Even though the small handful of objects in this extension almost seem too insignificant to justify an extension, such a bundle of code and documentation is a wholesome way to share the knowledge of how to deal cleanly with HTML5-compatible email addresses in PostgreSQL.

+And, of course, if you don't want to depend on (another) extension, please feel free to just copy-paste whatever you need from this extension.
+Pro-tip: take note of which version you copied.

 ## Authors & contributors

-* Rowan Rodrik van der Molen
+* Rowan Rodrik van der Molen—the original (and so far only) author of `pg_html5_email_address`—identifies more as a [restorative farmer, permaculture writer and reanimist](https://sapienshabitat.com) than as a techologist.
+Nevertheless, computer technology has remained stubbornly intertwined with his life, the trauma of which he has tried to process by writing the book on [_Why Programming Still Sucks_](https://www.whyprogrammingstillsucks.com/) ([@ysosuckysoft](https://twitter.com/ysosuckysoft)).
+As of 2023, he is applying his painfully earned IT wisdom to a robust [MQTT SaaS service](https://www.flashmq.com/), and he does so alternatingly:

+    - from within a permaculture project in central Portugal;
+    - and his beautiful [holiday home for rent in the forests of Drenthe](https://www.schuilplaats-norg.nl/), where his work place looks out over his lush ecological garden and a private heather field.

+  His day to day [ramblings on technology](https://blog.bigsmoke.us/) are sporadically posted to his blog.

 ## Colophon